Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_objective_functions.rst

 Let's start writing the objective function.
 Single objective functions are directly derived from the abstract interface ``SingleObjectiveFunction``.
-This is a typedef for ``AstractObjectiveFunction`` using the template parameters chosen throughout shark for single objective optimizations, namely using ``RealVector`` as the ``SearchPointType`` of the objective function and double as the ``ResultType``::
+This is a typedef for ``AstractObjectiveFunction`` using the template parameters chosen throughout Shark for single objective optimizations, namely using ``RealVector`` as the ``SearchPointType`` of the objective function and double as the ``ResultType``::

 	#include <shark/ObjectiveFunctions/AbstractObjectiveFunction.h>